 - A refund

-Don’t forget to inquire with airline workers about these things if your plans change.
-They are obligated to tell you about your rights when there’s a significant delay or cancellation.
+Remember to ask airline staff about these entitlements if your plans change.
+They are obligated to inform you about your rights when there’s a significant delay or cancellation.

 La Compagnie Flight Delay Compensation

-Travel setbacks from La Compagnie can be really annoying.
-However there’s a bright side: if you’re stranded for more than three hours due to the airline’s fault, you might be able to get some compensation.
+Travel setbacks from La Compagnie can be very frustrating.
+However there’s a silver lining: if you’re delayed for more than three hours owing to the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are in your favor.
-You could be eligible for up to €600 per person.
-What is important is when you arrive, not when you leave.
-So pay attention to your arrival time if you want to seek flight delay compensation.
+Laws in the UK and EU are on your side.
+You could receive up to €600 per person.
+What is important is when you land, not when you leave.
+So monitor your arrival time if you want to seek flight delay compensation.

-How much you get depends on your flight distance.
-A short flight won’t get you as much money as a long one, even if they’re both delayed equally.
+How much you get depends on how far you’re flying.
+A short flight won’t yield as much as a long one, even if they’re both delayed for the same duration.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |